akane10/hewhew/README.md

 # Hewhew

 hewhew is boilerplate nodejs project generator.
-Current version is beta.
+If you want to use these boilerplates make sure you read the documentation though ([express-postgresql](https://github.com/akane10/express-postgresql), [express-mongodb](https://github.com/akane10/express-mongodb))

 ## Installation